 Short EUR/USD at market (1.2940), stop at 1.3175, profit target at 1.2100

-Because this is a longer term trade, I also plan on scaling into this trade and trail my stop every 235 pips; this gives me a potential max reward-to-risk ratio of over 8:1.
-Of course, if I do see an event showing that global growth is taking a turn higher, or pushing risk sentiment back higher, then I’ll adjust my position and share my thoughts on my Twitter and Facebook pages.
+Because this is a longer-term trade, I also plan on scaling into this trade and trail my stop every 235 pips; this gives me a potential max reward-to-risk ratio of over 8:1.
+Of course, if I do see an event showing that global growth is taking a turn higher, or pushing risk sentiment back higher, then I’ll adjust my position and share my thoughts.
 Stay tuned and thanks for checking out my blog.
 Good luck and good trading!

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.